-It’s 2018 and a huge topic of discussion that has been rapidly spanning across almost all industries is Artificial Intelligence.
+It’s a huge topic of discussion that has been rapidly spanning across almost all industries is Artificial Intelligence or AI.
 Obviously, technology companies that sell software and hardware for improving I.T. infrastructure have been ranting and raving about it non-stop.
 But what about everyone else?
 Well, we’re in HR, and more specifically our company is HR outsourcing, and sure enough, there’s been a continuing discussion about it non-stop here too in our community.
+Even in games such as paper io artificial intelligence the purpose of AI is confronted.

 HR could benefit from A.I., but you’d assume a lot of testing is needed to be done before any A.I. provider can get real angel investors or crowdfunding.
 The real challenge is proving that it works with analyzing real active employees and properly matching up their skillsets side by side, which can show productivity scores and other metrics to calculate a final assessment for an HR manager.